Agent Memory

 Traceability

 Memory complements Lumibot’s normal backtest artifacts.
 Agent traces show the prompt, tool calls, tool results, and summaries.
-Memory files show what the agent chose to preserve for future iterations.
+Memory artifacts show what the agent preserved, what it retrieved, and what current state was available.

 Lumibot backtest artifacts and agent memory